jeffbr13/Proposal-for-Upgrades-to-IT-Infrastructure-at-Barnard-Castle-School/README.md

 You can just delete the extra files generated, as all you need to keep are the source and pdf file.

+##Diagram details##

+Diagrams are made in LibreOffice Draw, areas are blue-grey, lines are light-grey.